code-423n4/2024-08-axelar-network/README.md

 - More details on Amplifier: https://docs.axelar.dev/dev/amplifier/introduction

 ## Axelar Amplifier Gateway:
-Axelar Amplifier Gateway is a smart contract that lives on the external chain that is connecting to the Axelar Network.
-It faciliates sending and receiving of cross-chain messages to other chains via the Axelar Network.
+Axelar Amplifier Gateway is a smart contract that lives on the external chain connecting to the Axelar Network.
+It facilitates the sending and receiving of cross-chain messages to other chains via the Axelar Network.
 AxelarAmplifierGateway is the EVM reference implementation of the external gateway.

 ## Links